noel-odero/Zindi-Health_QA/README.md

 1. **Fine-tuning multilingual transformers** (mT5 family, LoRA) - attempted first and documented including the environment and compute obstacles that led to it being abandoned partway through.
 2. **Retrieval-based question answering** - a hybrid TF-IDF + multilingual sentence-embedding system, tuned per language, which became the final approach.

-Full methodology, all ten experiments, results, and discussion are in the accompanying report: `Odero Anjeline Noel_FinalProject.pdf`.

 ## Results Summary